MANAGEMENT AND ACCOUNTING WEB

 Product costing techniques are created and implemented to aid manufacturers in allocating costs to production items.
 Several methods have been developed, and provide different results.

 When developing a new product in the U.S., the typical approach is to design it first and then compute the cost using a standard cost approach.
-Direct material, direct labor, and overhead standard costs are summed, and the resulting total is the new product cost.
+Direct material, direct labor, and standard overhead costs are summed, and the resulting total is the new product cost.
 If the cost is too high, the product goes back to design or the company accepts a smaller profit.
 This approach to costing is being questioned in today’s manufacturing environment.

 In the U.S., the purpose of standard costing is to practice management by exception; i.e., management's attention is directed towards situations where the actual results differ from the expected results.
 The expected results are based on standards set relative to the current manufacturing process.
 Therefore, standard costing reflects existing technology and fails to motivate improvements in the process.